princeton-sns/scuba/client/README.md

 ids, which doesn't seem trivial.
 How do other contact discovery mechanisms bootstrap this process?

+Based on the below, it seems like ultimately public keys need to be associated with some other third-party identifier (email, phone number, social media, etc), at which point some private contact discovery mechanism can compute an overlap of identifiers that are registered with the system and return those to the user's device(s).
+Thus, our initial assumption that a device knows one of the ids of another device it wants to contact would, indeed, be realistic.

 #### [Signal contact discovery](https://signal.org/blog/private-contact-discovery/)

 The first thing to notice about Signal's contact discovery mechanism is that it